The venesection was painless to say the least, thank you for using local anaesthetics; highly recommended

 • No one else in your family struggles with excessive sweating

 • You’re experiencing other symptoms such as fatigue or headaches

 • You suffer from night sweats or sweat excessively when eating.

 How Can I Stop Myself from Excessively Sweating?

 Getting Botox is simple and safe and can be completed within 30 minutes.
 You can go back to your normal activities after your appointment.
-A topical anaesthetic cream will be offered prior to the procedure to minimise any discomfort.
-Shaving or trimming of underarm hair 12 hours before the procedure is recommended to reduce the risk of infection.
+A topical anaesthetic cream will be offered before the procedure to minimise any discomfort.
+The shaving or trimming of underarm hair 12 hours before the procedure is recommended to reduce the risk of infection.
 Effects can take a couple of weeks to be seen, so be patient if you don’t see results right away.

-If excess sweating is affecting your daily life and has led to emotional stress and social avoidance, it’s time to speak to your doctor about treatment.
-There are several treatment methods that patients can try, from prescription antiperspirant and medicine to surgery.
-But many of our clients get positive results using Botox as a way to stop excessive sweating.
+If excess sweating affects your daily life and has led to emotional stress and social avoidance, it’s time to speak to your doctor about treatment.
+There are several treatment methods that patients can try, from prescription antiperspirants and medicines to surgery — but many of our clients get positive results using Botox as a way to stop excessive sweating.